Sport in South Korea: Association football

+Korea has rival relationships with various countries.
+As for football, Japan, and Iran are South Korea's rivals.
+Because of historical problems, Japan is the main rival of Korea.

+Ssireum

+Ssireum wrestling is enlisted on UNESCO Intangible Cultural Heritage Lists and one of popular sport in South Korea.
+Ssireum is originated in agricultural society of Korea to celebrate Dano, Chuseok and Seolnal.
+Korea Ssireum Association is a governing body of Ssireum.

+Kang Ho-dong and Lee Man-ki are famous Ssireum Wrestlers.
+Korean Ssireum Wrestlers are registered in Korea Ssireum Association and most of them are trained from Primary School to University Level.

 Ice skating

-Ice skating is also a very popular sport which sees kids even as young as 5 years old starting to compete and getting private coaching on a daily basis.
+Ice skating is also a very popular sport which sees kids as young as five years old starting to compete and getting private coaching on a daily basis.
 National leadership deliberately focused on short-track speed skating as an area of focus to do well in the Olympics and thus encouraged a culture of skating.
 The sport was first introduced to the country in 1982 by a Japanese university team who competed in an exhibition event, and the South Korean national team was established three years later, in time for the 1986 Asian Winter Games.
 By the first half of the 1990s they had become a major power in the sport, with Kim Ki-hoon becoming the country's first Winter Olympic gold medalist at the 1992 Winter Games in the men's 1000 metres, and the team winning five golds and a silver at the 1994 Winter Olympics.

 Archery

-South Korea has dominated archery at the international level, having the most medals in the Olympic Games of any country in the world as well as consistently strong performances in other international competitions.
+South Korea has dominated archery at the international level.
+As well as consistently strong performances in other international competitions.
+Archery is a very successful sport in South Korea's Olympic history.